 Having a conversation about your wishes with your spouse, your children or other loved ones is usually much easier when you’re feeling well and in control than when it’s a crisis situation.
 “When you’re younger,” said Joan, “you can look at it with a different frame of mind.
 Which is why I highly recommend that people don’t wait — especially for the advance health care directive because those are difficult concepts.
 Feeding tubes and respirators and organ donations.
 The more fragile and the older you are I think the more difficult it becomes to have the conversation.”

 So, start the conversation now.
 You’ll be doing your family and yourself a huge favor.
 And remember, it’s not only about filling out the advance directive form and stipulating whether or not you want life support or a feeding tube, it’s also about your funeral, where your important papers are, and what matters to you.

 Joan says she and her husband learned that lesson well and now, her children are informed.
 “It took a lot of trips back to the inkwell to get it all together but we now all have packets,” she told me.
 “My husband and I have packets that have instructions for if something happens to us.”

-And thank you to Hospice of Southern Maine for sponsoring the conference and the forums and to Daryl and Joan for getting so personal with us.
+Thank you to Daryl and Joan for getting so personal with us.
 “I think that whenever we share our stories we help others and we empower them,” said Joan when I asked her why she travels around the country telling her story.
-“I made a lot of mistakes along the way.
-I should have had a better plan.
-I didn’t have all the papers in place that I should have.
+“I made a lot of mistakes along the way and should have had a better plan.
+All the papers weren’t in place as they should have been.
 I didn’t know where all the important papers were so I made a lot of mistakes along the way and it just occurred to me that it shouldn’t have to be this hard.
 If you prepare.
 I had this opportunity to be able to learn from my mistakes and then share with others and help others be better prepared for this inevitable chapter of our life.”

 Are you ready?